refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 </p>
 </details>

 In the code above, we used the `useForm()` hook to create records.
-This hook comes from the [@refinedev/react-hook-form](https://github.com/refinedev/refine/tree/master/packages/react-hook-form) which is inherently a refine adapter of the [React Hook Form](https://react-hook-form.com/) library.
+This hook comes from the [@refinedev/react-hook-form](https://github.com/refinedev/refine/tree/master/packages/react-hook-form) which is inherently a Refine adapter of the [React Hook Form](https://react-hook-form.com/) library.
 In a nutshell, this library allows you to use the [React Hook Form](https://react-hook-form.com/) library with refine.
 More information about the `useForm()` hook can be obtained [here](https://refine.dev/docs/packages/documentation/react-hook-form/useForm/).

 We use methods provided by the `useForm()` hook like `register()` to validate the new post we will add into airtable.
 The hooks also provide methods like `handleSubmit()` and `onFinish()` methods which handle the submission of the contents from the form to Airtable.